 Here for Pays de la Loire (Nantes)

-Normandy - no problem at all with your bike - see here.
+Normandy: No problem with your bike - see here.

-The Paris-Lyon TGV now takes fully assembled bikes, but you need to reserve a space in advance.
-On this line, you can also get the local TER regional service between Paris Bercy station and Lyon Part Dieu – see here for times and tickets.
-You do not need a bike reservation on this TER service - simply buy your ticket and roll your bike onto the bike carriage.
-There is no need to tick the bicycle box if searching for TERs - TERs do not require bicycle bookings so will not always show up in the bike results.
+Paris-Lyon TGV: Takes fully assembled bikes, but you need to reserve a space in advance.
+On this line, you can also get the local TER regional service between Paris Bercy station and Lyon Part Dieu.
+You may need a reservation on this TER service if the train has come from Dijon (see this page for booking links).

-You should assume the Paris-Avignon TGV / Paris-Nice TGV do not take fully assembled bikes.
+Paris-Avignon TGV / Paris-Nice TGV: Do not take fully assembled bikes.
 There is one overnight Intercites train a day from Nice to Paris Austerlitz (and one from Paris Austerlitz to Nice) that takes fully assembled bikes, but these spaces are notoriously hard to find/book – book as far ahead as possible.
 Seats need to be reserved one at a time so it's a good option for solo riders and couples, but less so for groups of 3 or 4 people who may have trouble finding spots on the same train.

 You can also use a combination of local trains to get to/from Provence from Paris.
-For example, go from Paris Bercy station to Lyon Part Dieu and then on to Avignon/Marseilles/Nice - all on local regional TER services (see here for times and tickets).
+For example, go from Paris Bercy station to Lyon Part Dieu and then on to Avignon/Marseilles/Nice - all on local regional TER services, but you do need to break these journeys up and search them individually.
 You could also take the TGV Paris-Toulouse and head east from there on regional trains.
 Alternatively, you could take a combination of TER and Intercites trains from Paris to Clermont-Ferrand and then south on local services – all with a fully assembled bike.

 As per the guidance above, if using the SNCF site, you need to search these legs separately as the SNCF booking system cannot handle multiple changes, so search 'Paris to Lyon' and then buy tickets separately for 'Lyon to Avignon' and 'Avignon to Nice' for example).

-Some Paris-Strasbourg TGV INOUI trains take bikes but only in second class and spaces are limited.
+trains take bikes but only in second class and spaces are limited.
 You should book as far ahead as you can.
 The TGV INOUIs go from the Paris Est station to Strasbourg in 1hr 45 to 2 hours.
 You need to book the bike space at the time of buying your ticket by adding the bike option on the SNCF website.
 If you can't find a bike space on your chosen day, you can also go by local TER train but this takes 4h 45min to 5 hours – you can also see these trains and book on the SNCF website.
 If you choose to go via TER, it can help to break the journey down into stages to check tickets – this way you eliminate the TGVs from the search.
 Try the following (or in reverse if travelling from Strasbourg to Paris): Paris-Dole and then Dole-Strasbourg.
 Or Paris-Troyes-Mulhouse and then Strasbourg.
+See also this page for a map and local guidance.

-For Burgundy, the TGV and Lyria trains from Paris do not take fully assembled bikes.
+Burgundy: The TGV and Lyria trains from Paris do not take fully assembled bikes.
 You need to take a TER from Paris Bercy to somewhere like Dijon and access the local Burgundy TER trains from there.
 For Besançon, also go via Dijon.
 You could also go from Paris to Lyon on a TER or TGV and then take local TER trains north into Burgundy from there.
-We have a map of the full Burgundy TER network here.
+We have a map of the full Burgundy TER network and more information here.
 Major Burgundy canal and wine route places like Beaune, Macon and Chalon are all linked by TER train.
 You can also link to Nevers by local TER for the Loire bike route EuroVelo 6.
-See here for TER tickets and times

 The bike storage on TGVs varies depending on model but usually looks something like the photos below if the train takes fully assembled bikes.
 You usually take your bike on board, up a few steps and into a separate cabin with room for two bikes.
 You strap your bike in with the 'seatbelt' provided.
 If you have panniers, it's easiest to take them off before boarding, take your bike on and return to the platform for the panniers (the train will not go without you!)